alexnardini/FLAM3_for_SideFX_Houdini/README.md

 `The above image consist of 400M points and rendered with Houdini internal Karma renderer.`

 ## FLAM3 for SideFX Houdini v1.x
-**_A huge and special thank you to my family who kept up with me for so long while I was inside the fractal Flame bubble!_**
+**_A huge and special thank you and lots of gratitude toward my family who kept up with me for so long while I was inside the fractal Flame bubble!_**

 <p align="center">
   <img width="160" height="160" src="https://github.com/alexnardini/FLAM3/blob/main/img/LOGO_F_github.svg" />